-My French Bulldog Back Legs Are Shaking: Your French Bulldog can shake and tremble for all manner of reasons — cold, nervous, stressed, suffering from anxiety, very excited, old age and pain.
-Shivering and shaking, which can be prominent in the back legs, can also be a sign of something serious — such as infection, kidney failure, or trauma.
+My French Bulldog Back Legs Are Shaking: Your French Bulldog can shake and tremble for all manner of reasons — cold, nervous, stressed, suffering from anxiety, very excited, old age, and pain.
+Shivering and shaking, which can be prominent in the back legs, can also signify something serious — such as infection, kidney failure, or trauma.

 If your Frenchie unexpectedly begins shaking or crying, then, in that case, it’s essential to take note of other conditions such as diarrhea, vomiting, or hobbling.
-Speak to your veterinarian as soon as you can if you see several symptoms together.
+Speak to your veterinarian as soon as possible if you see several symptoms together.

 Common Causes and Treatments